 Film and Media Theory and History, Early Cinema, German Cinema, Film and Science, Aesthetic and Critical Theory

 My teaching interests span across film history and include undergraduate lecture courses and seminars on the history of global cinema, Weimar cinema, melodrama, and contemporary German and Austrian cinema.
 My classes often combine film, literature, philosophy and theory.
-On the graduate level, I have taught seminars on Frankfurt School, Film, and Film Theory; Man Animal Cinema; and Form and Experience: Film and the Melodramatic.
+On the graduate level, I have taught seminars on Frankfurt School, Film, and Film Theory; Man Animal Cinema; Form and Experience: Film and the Melodramatic; and Film and the Aesthetics of Stimmung.
 Additionally, I teach upper-level language courses, including Introduction to German Literature.